mtreinish/qiskit-core/test/randomized/README.rst

   Defaults to 5.
 * ``QISKIT_RANDOM_DEPTH`` - Set to an integer for the number of gates to use in the circuit.
 Defaults to 42.
-* ``QISKIT_RANDOM_SEED`` - Set to an integer for the random seed to use, if one isn't specified it will be picked at random.
+* ``QISKIT_RANDOM_QASMDIR`` - Set to a path to store generated qasm files for failed test runs.
+If one is not set use default TEMPDIR.

 You can run a test using these by just specifying the env variables when running the tests, for example::